z-siddiqi/alpaca-market-agent/docs/policy.md

 | Post-close cooldown | 10 minutes |
 | Forced flatten | 15 minutes before the close |

-The one-position rule, fixed size, cooldown, confidence, reward, and macro-event controls follow the current Augur agent's operating shape.
-Augur repeatedly trades one ES contract rather than dividing its account into a finite number of allocations.
-This agent uses 15 option contracts as its reusable competition risk unit.
-Size does not fall after a loss or rise with confidence.

-The short competition deliberately accepts more variance than the longer-running Augur strategy.
-The daily equity-loss limit is therefore 10%, and profitable sessions remain uncapped.
-The 10-minute cooldown is unchanged: it gives the five-minute loop two newly completed bars before another entry can be considered.
+The daily equity-loss limit is 10%, and profitable sessions remain uncapped.
+The 10-minute cooldown gives the five-minute loop two newly completed bars before another entry can be considered.

 On a normal SPY session, entries begin at 09:40 ET and end before 15:45 ET.
 Shortened sessions use the open and close reported by Alpaca.